Multipartite entanglement detection based on generalized state-dependent entropic uncertainty relation for multiple measurements: Introduction

 \section{Introduction}

 The uncertainty principle sets limits on the precise prediction of the outcomes of two incompatible measurements, which is originally formulated by variance \cite{heisenberg,robertson}.
 It is known that entropy is also an uncertainty quantifier, and the entropic uncertainty relation has been constructed in the past decades \cite{uncertainty1,uncertainty2,uncertainty3}.
-However, Berta et al. found that the uncertainty can be decreased if the measured system is entangled with a quantum memory, and then they proposed a quantum-memory-assisted entropic uncertainty relation \cite{berta10nature}, which can be written as
+However, Berta et al. found that the uncertainty can be decreased if the measured system is entangled with a quantum memory, and then they proposed a quantum-memory-assisted entropic uncertainty relation \cite{berta10nature}.
+After that, significant progresses have been made to generalize this entropic uncertainty relation to multiple measurements \cite{hfan15pra,csyu15sr,smfei16pra,smfei18pra,wehner10njp,17rmp,jlchen21pra,Dolatkhah19,Haddadi21,Dolatkhah22}.

+The lower bounds of these uncertainty relations are known as state-independent, because the complementary factors come from the overlaps between the eigenstates of measurement operators, which are only connected with measurements.
+The characteristic of this kind of uncertainty relation is that they are tight for measurements with mutually unbiased bases (MUBs) \cite{ivonovic1981,s2002}.
+If the bases of selected measurements are non-MUBs, the inequality is far from tightness.
+Recently, B. Bergh and M. G{\"a}rttner proposed a fully-state-dependent entropic uncertainty relation, which gives a tighter lower bound for some measurements with non-MUBs \cite{bergh21prl,bergh21pra}.
+However, the generalized state-dependent entropic uncertainty relation for multiple measurements needs to be explored.
+It remains interesting whether the generalized uncertainty relation for multiple measurements with non-MUBs is still tighter than the previous one.

+The quantum-memory-assisted entropic uncertainty relation has many applications in quantum information, one of which is to witness entanglement \cite{berta10nature,bergh21prl,bergh21pra,li11na,prevedel11na,berta14pra,Schneeloch20PRR,xaheng21physik}.
+Detection of entanglement in experiment is important in quantum information processing tasks \cite{lukas16prl,zwerger19prl,lu18prx}.
+However, estimation of entanglement measures requires complete knowledge of quantum state, which is hard to implement in experiment, especially for high-dimensional states and multipartite states \cite{bernd14prl}.
+Thus, lower bounds are usually presented to evaluate entanglement \cite{dev05,horodecki99pra,chen12prl,bai14prl,nicacio14prl,dai20pra}.
+The quantum-memory-assisted entropic uncertainty relation provides an experimentally accessible lower bound on bipartite entanglement \cite{bergh21prl,bergh21pra}.
+It only needs several measurements and does not rely on the tomography of quantum state.
+Therefore, one may ask whether the similar method of obtaining lower bounds on multipartite entanglement can be realized by using the entropic uncertainty relation.

+Over the past few years, cloud quantum computation has been available online for various applications, such as tests of fundamental physics \cite{ychen19pra,wang19npj,mooney19sr,ku20npj,wei20pra,yang22pra,hfan22cp}.
+Recently, a newly implemented superconducting cloud quantum computation platform has been launched online, which is named as ScQ (available at http://q.iphy.ac.cn), and then updated at Quafu cloud quantum computation platform (available at http://quafu.baqis.ac.cn).
+They have successfully generated a 10-qubit GHZ state and verified its fidelity \cite{hfan22cp}.
+It is convenient to carry out the experiment of multipartite entanglement detection on this cloud platform.